Crate sizing help

 Puppy crate size chart

-Interior dimensions vary by brand, so always check the product specs before you buy.
+Use the chart for clear cases and the calculator for close calls.
+Interior dimensions still vary by brand, so always check the product specs before you buy.

 CrateInterior (L x W x H)Typical fit